 60 Years of History

-Established in 1963, we are one of the oldest clubs on Mt Buller and still retain the original feel of what it was like to stay on Mt Buller in the 60’s and 70’s with a modern twist.
+Conceived in 1962 and established with our original building works in 1964, we are one of the oldest clubs on Mt Buller and still retain the original feel of what it was like to stay on Mt Buller in the 60’s and 70’s with a modern twist.

 The necessary applications were made, plans lodged and construction details mapped out.
 The site was surveyed and in early 1964 work began on clearing away the trees and earth that needed to be removed.
 By Easter 1964, the first stumps were installed.